sindaco09/Samples/README.md

 # Samples
 app for testing new Android features and tools in more applicable case scenarios.

-** Architecture **
+**Architecture**

-The project directories are divided up into 4 main dirs: core, data, ui, util
+package structure is divided up into four main directories: core, data, ui, util

-- Core: holds directories/classes associated with core functionality of app like room, hilt, datastore
+- Core: holds classes associated with core functionality of app like room, hilt, datastore
 - Data: holds models, storage, and network classes
 - UI: holds all UI elements including ViewModels
 - Util: holds helper classes and extracted classes for specific features

-Data is separated by data type (storage, model, network) and then by feature ui is separated by type (custom views or screens) adn then by feature util is separated by feature
+Data is separated by data type (storage, model, network) and then by feature ui is separated by type (custom views or screens) and then by feature util is separated by feature

 ui and util are divided more similarly than data